 - Apply online for a free Home Performance with Energy Star energy audit, or call us for an application and information.

 Here’s a quick video to show your what your energy audit would look like:

 Changing to a renewable heating source can reduce carbon emissions and save money.
 There are several renewable heating options and great incentives to buy:

 Wood Pellet Boilers & Stoves: Pellets are made from sawdust and low-quality trees, and can be used to heat a whole house just like wood.
 NYSERDA is currently offering $1,500 to $2,500 rebates on pellet stoves for residences not served by natural gas.

 Air Sourced & Ground Source Heat Pumps: Heat pumps, like air conditioners or refrigerators, use electricity to move heat from a cool space to a warm space, making the cool space cooler and the warm space warmer.
 Give us a call for more information on rebates and tax credits.

 Think solar is expensive?
 Think again!
 Options are available to both homeowners and renters to get solar.

 Residential Solar: This is the most traditional form of solar, with roof or ground panels.
 NYSERDA Rebates, NYS Tax Credits and Federal Tax Credits are all available to assist with cost reduction.
 Also, there are great financing options to pay for the cost after incentives.

 Community Solar: This is the newest way to get solar and links your utility bill to a local solar farm, allowing power to come to your home if you can’t or don’t want to install solar panels.
 You can either purchase panels on the farm or subscribe to receive a portion of energy production.
 Renters can sign up too!

-Check out more information about renewable energy savings on the Smart Energy Choices website or contact our Community Energy Advisor at 607-865-6531 ([email protected]) to help navigate your way to energy savings!
+Check out more information about renewable energy savings on the Smart Energy Choices website or contact our Community Energy Adviser at 607-865-6531 (email@example.com) to help navigate your way to energy savings!